TonyPhipps/SIEM/Incident-Response-Plan.md

 - of acceptable use policies
 - of standard security practices
 - to confidentiality of business-critical data
-- to accessiblity of business-critical services
+- to accessibility of business-critical services
 - to integrity of business-critical data

 Incident Responders shall monitor available dashboards, signatures, and logs for suspicious activity and events that have the potential to cause an incident.
 Identification by automated means (e.g. signatures, heuristics analysis, statistics-based anomalies, and automated correlation) shall be leveraged to increase the effectiveness of each Incident Responder.
 Manual identification methods, such as relying on users to identify and report infected hosts, and individually checking each host, are not feasible for most situations.
 However, a means of manual end-user reporting shall be made available by maintaining a group email box and a phone number.